 So for us it was worth using real rotating motion despite the longer simulation time compared to direct force setting.
 In return we had a workflow that gave us more accurate results that could forecast the effects of the tiniest change in cell shape.

-Later in the cfd chromatography project it was proven that our way of doing this brought satisfactory results.
+Later in the chromatography CFD modelling project we proved that our way of doing this brought satisfactory results.
 In less than a couple of months we could develop a new cell shape, build a test machine and measure purification efficiency.
 It turned out that this cell could purify molecules twice as fast as a competitive one.
-Obviously it was patented.
+Obviously RotaChrom patented the hell out of it.

 Development of new cell shapes and CPC machines never end at RotaChrom.
 And I am just as excited to learn and develop something new as 3 years ago when our cooperation started.

 Dr. Robert Dul S.Adelmann, C. Schweinheer, G. Schembecker: Multiphase flow modeling in centrifugal partition chromatography; Journal of Chormatography A, 1218 (2011) 6092-6101.